akka/akka/akka-docs/src/main/paradox/stream/operators/RestartFlow/onFailuresWithBackoff.md

 **backpressures** during backoff and when the wrapped flow backpressures

-**completes** when the wrapped flow completes or maxRestarts are reached
+**completes** when the wrapped flow completes or `maxRestarts` are reached within the given time limit

 @@@